Tony Stewart: 2002 season: First Cup championship

 Stewart started the 2002 season even more inauspiciously than last year's, as the Daytona 500 lasted just two laps for him due to a blown engine.
 He went on to win twice early in the season at Atlanta and Richmond, but he was only seventh in the points standings at the season's halfway point.
 At Darlington, Stewart was involved in a multi-car wreck in which Jimmy Spencer's car t-boned Stewart's car.
 While Stewart was sent to the hospital following the crash, he was able to start the next race at Bristol.
 Due to the injuries sustained at Darlington, he was relieved during the race by Todd Bodine.
 The second half of his season was plagued by an altercation with a photographer after the Brickyard 400.
 He was fined $50,000 by NASCAR and penalized with a 25-point deduction.
 However, despite the controversy, he went on to win the very next week at Watkins Glen.
 Strangely enough, this race also ended in controversy, when it was revealed that he had jumped the restart and, despite the infraction, officials upheld Stewart's win.
-This win proved to be a turning point in Stewart's season; he went on a hot streak following Watkins Glen, and despite not winning any more races that season his consistent top 10 finishes, combined with his rivals running into trouble, allowed him to claim the points lead at Talledega.
+This win proved to be a turning point in Stewart's season; he went on a hot streak following Watkins Glen, and despite not winning any more races that season his consistent top 10 finishes, combined with his rivals running into trouble, allowed him to claim the points lead at Talladega.
 At the end of the season, Stewart held off Mark Martin to win his first Winston Cup championship.
 This was Stewart's last season driving a Pontiac.